 “In Frabelle it is the people who make our business strong.
 We are committed to ensuring their working conditions are exemplary.
 We are pleased to have engaged OSA International to support our on-board conditions improvement journey.”

 President, Frabelle Fishing Corporation

 © Seafood Matter

-OSA will present at the World Fisheries Congress that is starting 20 Sept 2021
+OSA presented at the World Fisheries Congress 20 - 24 Sept 2021

 Katherine Short presents